Economic Commission for Africa

 - Promoting Good Governance and popular participation

-- ICT, Science, and Technology for development
+- Information and communication technologies (ICT), Science, and Technology for development

 The Members of the Economic Commission for Africa (ECA) are: